-You can still create your own drafts and post them to Twitter, Facebook and LinkedIn (support for other platforms is on the company’s roadmap).
+You can still create your own drafts and post them to Twitter, Instagram, Facebook and LinkedIn.
 However, this tool truly shines in the automation features built into its application.

 For example, the tool can analyze a single blog post or YouTube video and use it to create an entire year’s worth of social media content.
 It also has a Curate tool where you and other Missinglettr users can share each other’s content on social media.

 The calendar itself is simple.
 It has cards for all of the content you’ve created and different views for the day, week and month.
 You can even assign tags to organize your content.

 Pricing: A limited free forever plan is available.
 Pricing for premium plans starts at $19/month or $190/year (advertised as $15/month).

 #8 – Trello

 Trello is a board-based productivity tool, making it unlike all of the other tools on our list.
 It has numerous integrations and hundreds more when you connect it to tools like Zapier.